President of Romania

 The president of Romania (Președintele României) is the head of state of Romania.
-Following a modification to the Romanian Constitution in 2003, the president is directly elected by a two-round system and serves for five years.
-An individual may serve two terms.
+The president is directly elected by a two-round system, and, following a modification to the Romanian Constitution in 2003, serves for five years.
+An individual may serve two terms that may be consecutive.
 During their term in office, the president may not be a formal member of a political party.
+The president of Romania is the supreme commander of the Romanian Armed Forces.

-The office of president was created in 1974, when Communist leader Nicolae Ceaușescu elevated the presidency of the State Council to a fully fledged executive presidency.
-It took its current form in stages after the Romanian Revolution—Ion Iliescu deposed Ceaușescu, resulting in the adoption of Romania's current constitution in 1991.
+The office of president was created in 1974 when communist leader Nicolae Ceaușescu elevated the presidency of the State Council to a fully fledged executive presidency.
+It took its current form in stages after the Romanian Revolution, culminating in adopting Romania's current constitution in 1991.

-Klaus Iohannis is the incumbent president since his inauguration on 21 December 2014.
-Iohannis is of full Transylvanian Saxon descent, making him the first president from Romania's German minority.
+Nicușor Dan is the 6th and current president since 26 May 2025.

 Communist era

 In the Communist era, the president was elected for a five-year term by the Great National Assembly (GNA) on the recommendation of the Romanian Communist Party's Central Committee and the Front of Socialist Unity and Democracy, with no term limits.
 Ceaușescu was the only holder of the office under this system; he was elected by the GNA in 1974 and reelected in 1980 and 1985, each time unopposed.
-The president continued to serve as ex officio president of the State Council, and had the right to act on any matter that did not require a State Council plenum.
+The president continued to serve as ex officio president of the State Council and had the right to act on any matter that did not require a State Council plenum.
 He also appointed and dismissed ministers and heads of central agencies.
-When the GNA was not in session (in practice, for most of the year), the president could appoint and dismiss the president of the Supreme Court and the prosecutor general without State Council's approval; indeed, he was not even required to consult his State Council colleagues when making such decisions.
-Ceaușescu created the office in order to make himself chief decision-maker in both name and fact.
+When the GNA was not in session (in practice, for most of the year), the president could appoint and dismiss the president of the Supreme Court and the prosecutor general without the State Council's approval; indeed, he was not even required to consult his State Council colleagues when making such decisions.
+Ceaușescu created the office to make himself the chief decision-maker in both name and fact.
 Previously, he had nominally been first among equals on the State Council, deriving his real power from his leadership of the Communist Party.
 In practice, he used his power to act on all matters that did not require a plenum to rule by decree.
 Over time, he also usurped many powers that constitutionally belonged to the State Council as a whole.

 Oath of office

 After the Constitutional Court acknowledges the legality of the election, the Houses of Parliament meet in a joint session.
-The elected President takes the following oath of office, specified by article 82 of the Constitution:
+The elected president takes the following oath of office, specified by article 82 of the Constitution:

-I solemnly swear that I will dedicate all my strength and the best of my ability for the spiritual and material welfare of the Romanian people, to abide by the Constitution and laws of the country, to defend democracy, the fundamental rights and freedoms of my fellow-citizens, Romania's sovereignty, independence, unity and territorial integrity.
+I solemnly swear that I will dedicate all my strength and the best of my ability to the spiritual and material welfare of the Romanian people, to abide by the Constitution and laws of the country, to defend democracy, the fundamental rights and freedoms of my fellow-citizens, Romania's sovereignty, independence, unity and territorial integrity.
 So help me God!